Military Retirement in Georgia: Complete 2026 Tax Guide

 ποΈ Bottom Line for Georgia Military Retirement

-Georgia offers exceptional tax benefits for military retirees age 62+ with up to $105,000 retirement income exclusion (age 65+), covering nearly all military retirement pay.
+Georgia offers exceptional tax benefits for military retirees of any age: starting in 2026 up to $65,000 of military retired pay is excluded, covering nearly all military retirement pay.
 Combined with a low cost of living (10% below average), warm climate, major military installations, no Social Security tax, and excellent VA healthcare, Georgia is one of the top Southern retirement destinations for servicemembers.
 Use our calculator above to see your exact financial picture in the Peach State.

 β Support This Free Resource